AdrianRodriguezNaranjo/Project-Desic/README.md

 When you run npm start on the frontend, the application will be opened.
 > [!NOTE]
-> When you open only the application without the backend, as it is a web application, it is normal that it does not work because you can not log in.
+> When you open only the application without the backend, as it is a web application, it is normal that it does not work.

 ## User/Technician installation